zrafa/xinu-avr/README.md

 # Xinu OS for AVR atmega328p (Arduino)

-This repository keeps the source code of a Xinu operating system version targeted for the AVR atmega328p microcontroller.
+This repository keeps the source code of a Xinu operating system version designed to run on an AVR atmega328p microcontroller.

+Using just the major pieces of this Xinu repository (and any bare AVR MCU or Arduino board) it is possible to develop a multi tasking embedded system.

+A complete application example is provided as well: the Xinu shell for user interface, and several programs and UNIX-like utilities.
+Check the video (an Arduino board running the Xinu shell and several concurrent processes, under the control of Xinu).

 ## What is Xinu?